 A performance standard was established with the approval of the City of Imperial SAP by the Imperial County LAFCO on June 26, 2008.
 The performance standard for park and recreational facilities is based on the existing level of service provided by the City of Imperial for park and recreational facilities at the time of the preparation of the SAP.
-The performance standard is 3.0 acres of park and recreational facilities per 1,000 population and has remained the adequate performance standard as evidenced by the approval of the City SAP update in 2015.
+The performance standard is 3.0 acres of park and recreational facilities per 1,000 population and has remained the adequate performance standard as evidenced by the approval of the 2015 City SAP.

-The existing public parks within the City of Imperial are owned and operated by the City of Imperial Parks Department.
+The existing public parks within the City of Imperial are owned and operated by the City of Imperial Department of Community Services.
 There are several public parks located throughout the City of Imperial.
 The park locations are shown in Exhibit 9 - Existing Park Facilities presented at the end of this section.

-The City of Imperial currently has 62.873.94 acres of parks and recreational facilities.
-The list of parks and recreational facilities is as follows:
+The City of Imperial currently has 52.46 acres of parks and recreational facilities and are listed below:

 Eager Park 2.07 Acres

 CA Irving Sports Complex 2.07 Acres

 Freddie White Park 2.07 Acres

 Evans Park 1.35 Acres

 Sunset Park 5.25Acres

 Joshua Tree Park 11.50 Acres

 Savannah Ranch Park 2.94 Acres

 Sky Ranch Park 2.19 Acres

 Victoria Park 0.68 Acres

 Aviation Park 0.89 Acres

-Imperial Dog Park 4.75 Acres
+"Woof Town" Dog Park 4.75 Acres

 Savannah Ranch Green Belt 3.94 Acres

 Sky Ranch Green Belt 4.59 Acres

 Springfield Picnic Areas 1.68 Acres

-Victoria Basin/Park 2.90 Acres
+Victoria Park 0.59 Acres

+Cambria Park 0.57 Acres

+Horizon Park 0.58 Acres

 Paseo Del Sol Park 4.75 Acres

-TOTAL 62.87 Acres
+TOTAL 52.46 Acres